Pilchark/pilchark.github.io/content/en/post/2025/2025-02-17_How_to_deal_with_fragment_addiction.md

 ---
-title: how to deal with fragment addiction
+title: how to deal with fragmented addiction
 date: 2025-02-17
-description: Short videos and fragmentation information
+description: the damage from short videos and fragmented information
 categories:
     - Life
 ---